SEVERE T-STORM WATCH issued for much of Capital Area until 7pm Friday

 Numerous showers and thunderstorms are expected this afternoon.
 As those showers and thunderstorms occur, the afternoon and evening commute could slow down at times and outdoor activities may be threatened by lightning.
 The precipitation will not be constant and skies will remain mostly cloudy otherwise.
 Any breaks of sunshine will only bump unseasonably warm temperatures further into the low 80s.

-The potential for severe weather is increasing as the atmosphere becomes increasingly unstable due to warm, humid air from the Gulf of Mexico.
+There is a potential for severe weather as the atmosphere has become increasingly unstable due to warm, humid air from the Gulf of Mexico.
 A wave of energy along with a southward advancing cold front will move over the SEVERE THUNDERSTORM WATCH area this afternoon firing off showers and thunderstorms.
 Large hail and damaging gusts, and even a tornado or two will be possible.

 Remember that the WBRZ WX App. is *free* on Apple and Android devices and can be used for breaking weather information, live radar, and forecast details.
 You can also use it to watch live coverage if power or broadcast signal is ever lost.
 For even more, connect with the Storm Station on Twitter and Facebook.
 Stream WBRZ+ for continuous information as it becomes available.